Boston University previews the new Center for Computing & Data Sciences

 The Center’s open interior spaces offer expansive river views from three sides of the building and eight green terraces on the exterior connect students, staff, and faculty to the natural environment.
 The building also includes classrooms, a cafe, a central atrium, an event space, and numerous general-purpose spaces that allow for increased connection and collaboration amongst the various departments that now call the Center home.

-As a climate-responsive, the Center also contributes to both the university’s Climate Action Plan target of net carbon neutrality by 2040 and the city of Boston’s goal of carbon neutrality by 2050.
+As a climate-responsive project, the Center also contributes to both the university’s Climate Action Plan target of net carbon neutrality by 2040 and the city of Boston’s goal of carbon neutrality by 2050.